 A McFarland Christmas

 The McFarland House is the Niagara Parks’ oldest property and one of its most prized.
 For well over 200 years, this stunning home has granted visitors a picturesque look into the ways in which life was conducted and shared in charming Niagara-on-the-Lake — at least for those of means.
 One of the few buildings in the area that predates the War of 1812, a McFarland Christmas not only offers visitors a chance to experience a piece of remarkable history, but they can do so amid period holiday decorations for a taste of what a Victorian Christmas would have been like.
 The grounds also include a garden typical of a mid-19th century Door Yard Garden and costumed interpreters with vast knowledge about the region, the house, and the daily lives of the people who once lived in it.
-This event takes place December 4 through the 6 and is a joint effort of the Garden Club of Niagara and the Niagara-on-the-Lake Rotary Club.

 For anyone who wants to experience Christmas amidst the nostalgia of time gone by, these two opportunities are without equal, and they can only be had in Niagara.